truthcoin/www.truthcoin.info/weaknesses/index.md

 For example:

 - Branch owners publishing their real identities or using web-of-trust/similar technologies.
-- Authors/Traders waiting to add Decisions on a given Branch until after the Branch completes an upcoming round of Voting.
+- Authors/Traders waiting to act (add Decisions / start trading) on a given Branch until after the Branch completes an upcoming round of Voting.
 - Voters buying shares from traders pre-resolution.
 - Vote-Ownership reacting to Author/Trader suspicion.
 - Mining pools offering branded/reputable veto-assurance services.